 Ellis Amdur is a renowned martial arts researcher and a teacher in two different surviving Koryu.
-His books on Aikido and Budo are considered unique in that he uses his own experiences, often hair-raising or outrageous, as illustrations of the principles about which he writes, but it is also backed by solid research and boots-on-the-ground experience.
-This interview, part of The Aiki Healing Sessions, is no exception: it is a distillation of Ellis Amdur’s thoughts, insights and opinions on Aikido and Budo.
+His books on Aikido and Budo are considered unique in that he uses his personal, often shocking or outrageous, experiences as illustrations of the principles he writes about, but he is also backed by solid research and experience in the field.
+“The Phenomenologist” is no exception: it is a distillation of Ellis Amdur’s thoughts, insights and opinions on Aikido and Budo.
 “The Phenomenologist” has achieved considerable success in its Italian version, also published by Aikido Italia Network Publishing.
 Here you can read an excerpt of the book, which can be ordered in its full version on amazon.com in both paper and Kindle format

 by SIMONE CHIERCHINI

 Interview with Ellis Amdur

 The Aiki Dialogues #1

 by Simone Chierchini, Ellis Amdur

 “I first saw aikidō in 1973, when I walked into Yamada Yoshimitsu’s dōjō in New York City, more or less on a whim.
 For a period of five years, aikidō was the most important thing in my life.
 I lived in Terry Dobson’s Bond Street Dōjō for about a year, sleeping on the mat, and then went to Tokyo where I practiced six-to-eight hours a day for several years.
 For a number of reasons, I became disillusioned with aikidō, and moved on to other arts.
 I trained in muay Thai, judō, and a variety of Chinese martial arts.
 Most importantly, I eventually became a licensed instructor in two classical martial traditions, the Araki-ryū and the Toda-ha Bukō-ryū.